optimex-xyz/evm-smartcontract/docs/Data-Types.md

   - `suspend()`, `shutdown()`, `resume()`
   - `isSuspended()`
 - Related contracts: `Management` contract.
-- Descriptions: The `Status` enum defines the operational states of the `PetaFi protocol`, providing a mechanism to control the availability and functionality of the system.
+- Descriptions: The `Status` enum defines the operational states of the `Optimex protocol`, providing a mechanism to control the availability and functionality of the system.
 Each state represents a specific operational mode that dictates the behavior of the protocol and its components.

 3. Structs: `TradeData`, `TradeInfo`, and `ScriptInfo`